PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 This is a moonlit tour.
 Bring a small flash light if you have one.
 It isn’t too hard to see where you are going in the dark, since there are so many stars (and light pollution!).
 The guide has a flash light for the really dark areas.
 Most of this tour is handicapped accessible.
 Wear comfortable shoes or sneakers since you will be walking on a boardwalk and a few steps in some moist sand/muddy areas.

-You must get confirmation of your reservation from a human in order to ensure that you have a reservation (don’t just leave a message and assume you have a reservation – you’ll be sadly mistaken).
+You must get a reservation number in order to ensure that you have a reservation (don’t just leave a phone message and assume you have a reservation – you’ll be sadly mistaken).
+For the best way- Reserve On-Line at their webpage and print out your confirmation.

 Please refer to our article on the daytime tour at Las Cabezas for driving directions.